braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 ### Access permissions

-Note that you must have the correct permissions in the Braze dashboard to view, create, or edit feature flags.
+Note that you must have the correct [permissions][9] in the Braze dashboard to view, create, or edit feature flags.

-To view the list of available feature flags, you must have the **Access Campaigns, Canvases, Cards, Feature Flags, ...** permission.
+To view the list of available feature flags, you must have the **Access Campaigns, Canvases, Cards, Feature Flags, Segments, Media Library** permission.

 In order to create or edit existing feature flags, you must have access to the **Manage Feature Flags** permission.

 {% alert note %}
 Administrator users automatically have access to manage feature flags.
 For limited users, you can explicitly allow or restrict access to **Manage Feature Flags** at a workspace level.
 This is useful if certain users should only be able to modify feature flags for specific environments or business units.